-    Understanding how magnets work correctly is more difficult than people think.
-We couldn’t do it until scientists acquired a detailed understanding of both Relativity and Quantum Mechanics.
+Correctly understanding how magnets work is more difficult than people think.
+We couldn’t do it until scientists acquired a detailed understanding of both relativity and quantum mechanics.

 Magnets Would Be Impossible Under Classical Physics

 Eventually, Hendreka van Leeuwen proved in 1921 that magnets should be impossible if we rely on the traditional laws of classical physics.
-Her discovery led scientists to seek answers by applying new principles derived from Special Relativity and Quantum Theory.
+Her discovery led scientists to apply new principles from special relativity and quantum mechanics to the problem.

-Modern physics has shown that the reason some substances are magnetic is a quantum principle.
-Electrons, like other fermion particles, maintain symmetrical wave functions, which includes their magnetic properties.
+Modern physics shows that substances are magnetic due to a quantum principle.
+Electrons, like other fermion particles, maintain symmetrical wave functions, including their magnetic properties.

 Particle physicists call these magnetic properties “spin.”
-Atoms have an overall spin based on the sum of the spins of all the electrons they contain.
+Atoms have an overall spin based on the net spins of all their electrons.

-A magnet is an object whose atoms all have aligned overall spins.
-Science calls the process by which the atoms in magnets align their spins “exchange interaction.”
+A magnet is an object in which all its atoms have aligned their spins by exchanging electrons.
+Science calls the process by which these atoms coordinate their spins “exchange interaction.”

 This elegant, empirically proven explanation poses a threat to Ken Wheeler.
 He insists in the face of all facts and reason that electrons, quantum mechanics and relativity can’t exist.